WandyApi/WEB3API/README.md

 **Web3 App**
 A Web3 app should be very light and based on different blockchain networks and services/dApps (like wallet, distributed database, storage & message etc.).
-But real world is not so beautiful.
+But the real world is not so beautiful.

 **Market**
 The global blockchain technology market size was valued at USD 5.92 billion in 2021 and is expected to grow at a compound annual growth rate (CAGR) of 85.9% from 2022 to 2030.
 [Link](https://www.grandviewresearch.com/industry-analysis/blockchain-technology-market)